mrocklin/blog/_posts/work/2015-05-19-State-of-Dask.md

 ---------------------------

 Dask is modular.
 Each of the collections and each of the schedulers are effectively separate projects.
-These subprojects exist at different states of development.
+These subprojects are at different states of development.
 Knowing the stability of each subproject can help you to determine how you use and depend on dask.

 `Dask.array` and `dask.threaded` work well, are stable, and see constant use.
 They receive relatively minor bug reports which are dealt with swiftly.

 `Dask.bag` and `dask.multiprocessing` undergo more API churn but are mostly ready for public use with a couple of caveats.
-Neither `dask.dataframe` nor `dask.distributed` are ready for public use; they undergo significant API churn and have known errors.
+Neither `dask.dataframe` nor

+`dask.distributed` are ready for public use; they undergo significant API churn and have known errors.